clyze/build-tools/README.md

 * String _buildType_: `"debug"` or `"release"` (used in Android apps).

+* String _buildTask_: the name of the build task to use to generate the sources JAR.
+If skipped, then "assembleDebug" or "assembleRelease" is used.
+Used in Android apps to select the correct "assemble" task for some flavor/variant of the app.

 * String _useSourcesJar_: a sources JAR archive to be posted instead of using the output of the `sourcesJar` Gradle task.
 Used in Ant interoperability.